-Here at Stop and Stare Marketing in leafy Surrey, we often inherit clients’ marketing problems.
+Here at Hyped Marketing in leafy Surrey, we often inherit clients’ marketing problems.
 Perhaps they’ve been doing their marketing in-house or through another agency and have hit a bit of a brick wall.
 The things that worked before don’t seem to get any traction any more, perhaps they’ve tried a social media or PPC campaigns but haven’t got the return they expected, or they’re struggling to keep on top of so many different platforms, and find it impossible to do them all effectively.

 WHY ISN’T MY MARKETING WORKING?